The Value of Opposite Relationships in the Workplace: How Your Team Can Thrive by Embracing Differences

 In this dynamic and constantly changing world, embracing opposites is not just a good idea, it’s a winning strategy.
 Let’s add a little plus and minus to our professional equations and watch our teams truly add up to something remarkable.

-Author: Sabrina Petrosky
+Written by: Sabrina Petrosky